-(000s) 31 Dec 2018 31 Dec 2017 Total value of demand, term and registered plan deposits from KMP \$3,041 \$5,291 Total amount of interest paid on deposits to KMP \$40 \$31 b) OTHER RESTRICTED PARTY DISCLOSURES
+(000s) 31 Dec 2019 31 Dec 2018 Total value of demand, term and registered plan deposits from KMP \$4,006 \$3,041 Total amount of interest paid on deposits to KMP \$46 \$40 b) OTHER RESTRICTED PARTY DISCLOSURES

-Alterna Savings also employs the definition of restricted party contained in section 75 of Regulation 237/09 to the Act.
-A restricted party includes a person who is, or has been within the preceding 12 months, a director, officer, or any corporation in which the person owns more than 10% of the voting shares, his or her spouse, their dependent relatives who live in the same household as the person, and any corporation controlled by such spouse or dependent relative.
+Alterna Savings also employs the definition of restricted party contained in section 75 of Regulation 237/09 of the Act.
+A restricted party includes a person who is, or has been within the preceding 12 months, a director, officer, or any corporation in which the person owns more than 10% of the voting shares, their spouse, their dependent relatives who live in the same household as the person, and any corporation controlled by such spouse or dependent relative.